in-toto/demo-project-jekyll/README.md

 # jekyll supply chain demo

+A simple supply chain demo using jekyll to build static html/css, htmlproofer for quality assurance and docker for packaging and deployment.

 ## Requirements
 - Ruby
 - Jekyll (ruby)
 - HTMLproofer (ruby)
 - Docker

+## Supply chain
 ```shell
 # In project root
 # Build static pages to _site dir